Recent Department Achievements

 - Anna Zolkiewska received an NCI grant to study “Role of ADAM12 in Regulatory T Cell Accumulation within T11 Claudin-Low Breast Tumors” (January 1, 2019 - December 31, 2020, $149,840).

 Student Awards and Scholarships

-- Miao Li was awarded the Biochemistry and Molecular Biophysics Charlie Hedgcoth, Jr. and Phillip Nordin Graduate Memorial Award for Excellence in Graduate Research.
+- Miao Li (grad, Kanost) was awarded the Biochemistry and Molecular Biophysics Charlie Hedgcoth, Jr. and Phillip Nordin Graduate Memorial Award for Excellence in Graduate Research.

-- Miao Li, Pavithra Natarajan, and Indhujah Thevarajan were awarded the Biochemistry and Molecular Biophysics Charlie Hedgcoth, Jr. and Phillip Nordin Graduate Memorial Award for Excellence in Graduate Teaching for 2017-2018.
+- Miao Li (grad, Kanost), Pavithra Natarajan (grad, Tomich) and Indhujah Thevarajan (grad, Zolkiewski) were awarded the Biochemistry and Molecular Biophysics Charlie Hedgcoth, Jr. and Phillip Nordin Graduate Memorial Award for Excellence in Graduate Teaching for 2017-2018.

 Fall 2018 K-State Johnson Cancer Center Undergraduate Cancer Research Awards

 K-State News.
 BMB undergraduate and mentor unless otherwise noted.

 - Baltazar Claro Martinez – Mentor: John Tomich - "Development of Timed-Release Peptide Nano-Capsules"

 - Michelle Coca - Mentor: Maureen Gorman - "Mechanisms of regulated iron uptake by cells"